Image relevance check

 This rest gives seasoning time to move through the food instead of staying only on the surface.

-Move on when this stage matches the instruction: toss pork slices in the chile marinade.
+Move on after this instruction is complete: toss pork slices in the chile marinade.

 Finish phase